sytzez/recipe-builder/README.md

 ### In-source testing

 Unit testing in-source using Vitest, meaning the tests are in the same file as the actual code.
+This was useful for testing the Yup schemata.